 27 - Photography Challenge

 This is a great one for kids of all ages.
-List down 10 items for them to find and photograph at your chosen location (beach, park, castle etc)....then choose the best shot from each, award 3 points for best 2 for 2nd place and 1 for third (you can tinker with the scores depending on amount of children) - the child with the most points wins.
+List down 10 items for them to find and photograph at your chosen location (beach, park, castle etc)....then choose the best shot from each, award 3 points for best 2 for 2nd place and 1 for third (you can tinker with the scores depending on the number of children) - the child with the most points wins.

 28 - Printable Activities